oanda/apidocs/v1/auth.md

 ####Subdomain

-The subdomain for the request differs depending on the environment you wish to obtain access tokens for.
+The subdomain for the request is dependent on the environment you wish to obtain access tokens for.

 |Environment|Subdomain|
 |---|---|